damell01/calculator-program/README.md

  TECHNOLOGIES USED: HTML,CSS, & JAVASCRIPT

    I learned how to implement Css styling features in my work.
 I learned how to use Flexboxes and grids.
 I also was able to play around with the linear-gradient feature.
 I used animations on button hover to enhance the user experience.
-This project really helped me understand event handle and event listen.I also learned that you can rotate an element on hover.
+This project really helped me understand event handle and event listen.I also learned that you can rotate an element on hover or on click.

 SCREENSHOTS